arthurdent75/SimpleScheduler-BETA/README.md

 You can easily backup and restore them in case of failure.
 In the same way, you can (accidentally?) delete them.
 So be aware of that.

 ### Log
-The log file is stored in the same folder where the JSON file are stored [share/simplescheduler] You can delete it if it become too large, but be sure to stop the addon first.
+The log file is stored in the same folder where the JSON files are stored [share/simplescheduler] You can delete it if it becomes too large, but be sure to stop the addon first.
 You can enable a verbose log by checking the box **debug mode** in the addon configuration.
 When enabled, the log file can easily become very large, so be sure to keep the debug mode on only the required time.